 The Bureau is a service organisation and in order to provide an efficient service it must know the requirements of its clients.
-The Bureau communicates regularly with the Department of Transport, Tourism and Sport (DTTAS) and Roads Policing and Major Event Management unit of An Garda Síochána in relation to the service being provided and the legislative and operational changes that are required to continue to provide a reliable and efficient service in support of the road traffic legislation.
+The Bureau communicates regularly with the Department of Department of Transport, Tourism and Sport (DTTAS) and the Garda National Roads Policing Bureau (GNRPB) in relation to the service being provided and the legislative and operational changes that are required to continue to provide a reliable and efficient service in support of the road traffic legislation.